YOURLS/website/src/guide/essentials/private-or-public.md

 Setting to `define( 'YOURLS_PRIVATE', false );` will make your admin area **free to access** to anyone with the URL.
 Use this only if you're running a test setup, or for a setup shared by colleagues on a private intranet, for instance.

-Also, since there is no login/password needed, there will be no Secret Token on the Tools page for the PasswordlessAPI.
+Also, since there is no login/password needed, there will be no Secret Token on the Tools page for the [Passwordless API](/guide/advanced/passwordless-api).

-## Private + Public Interface
+## Private YOURLS + Public Interface

 If you want to run your own little bitly, you want to: